0 Items in Your Cart

 Technicians working in floriculture or nursery operations may become horticultural-specialty growers or plant propagators.
 These technicians initiate new kinds of plant growth through specialized techniques both in outdoor fields and under the environmentally controlled conditions of greenhouses and growing sheds.
 They carefully plan growing schedules, quantities, and utilization schemes to gain the highest quality and most profitable yield.
 Some of their duties include planting seeds, transplanting seedlings, pruning plants, and inspecting crops for nutrient deficiencies, insects, diseases, and unwanted growth.

 In greenhouses and growing sheds, horticultural-specialty growers monitor timing and metering devices that administer nutrients to the plants and flowers.
-They are also responsible for regulating humidity, ventilation, and carbon dioxide conditions, often using computer programs.
+They are also responsible for regulating humidity, ventilation, and carbon dioxide conditions, often using software programs.
 They formulate schedules for the dispensing of herbicides, fungicides, and pesticides and explain and demonstrate growing techniques and procedures to other workers.
 Horticultural-specialty growers may also hire personnel, work with vendors and customers, and handle record keeping.

 Horticultural technicians working in the area of turf-grass management are involved in the planning and maintenance of commercial lawns and public lands, such as parks, highways, and playing fields.
 They also work in specialized areas, such as sod production, seed production, irrigation, transportation, and sales of other products and services.